nmattia/resume/markdown/resume.md

 **Software Engineer at Tweag I/O**

-I have been working as a Haskell consultant with [Tweag I/O][tweag] since September 2016.
-I was acting directly with clients and learned how to turn moonshots into production-ready projects.
+I have been working as a Haskell consultant at [Tweag I/O][tweag] since September 2016.
+I have lead projects from when they were moonshots to production-ready products.

-* I was part of the research team for an [EU-funded project][sage] which aims at redefining data storage for the era of extreme data and exascale computing, and
+* I was part of the research team for an [EU-funded project][sage] which aimed at redefining data storage for the era of extreme data and exascale computing.
-* I was on a two-man mission for developing a new data platform for a Fortune 500 company; the platform enables data scientists from several continents to easily share large datasets for reproducible research, and
+* I was one of only two developers who created an entirely new data platform for a Fortune 500 company.
+To this day, the platform enables data scientists from several continents to easily share large datasets for reproducible research.
-* I worked on a spreadsheet engine that allows Python, R and other languages to be used interactively alongside Excel.
-I advised on, and helped implementing the API and database designs, auto scaling infrastructure and code quality measures.
+* I am currently a core developer of a new form of spreadsheet engine, which allows Python, R and other programming languages to be used interactively alongside Excel.
+I have advised on, and helped implementing the API and database designs, auto scaling infrastructure and code quality measures.

 **Platform Engineer at Pusher Ltd.**

-I worked at [Pusher Ltd.](https://pusher.com) in London for a year starting in September 2015.
-This taught me that with every million users come a million ways to break your platform.
+I worked at [Pusher Ltd.](https://pusher.com) in London from September 2015 to July 2016.
+One of my key lessons at the job was that with every million users comes a million ways to break a platform.

-* I contributed to the design and development of a high-performance, distributed PubSub system, and
+* I contributed to the design and development of a high-performance, distributed PubSub system.
-* I developed a pluggable system for reporting and monitoring the performance of the platform, and
+* I developed a pluggable system for monitoring and reporting the performance of the platform.
 * I wrote `nagios-sink`, a simple service that gathers the statuses of Nagios endpoints.